 A serious accident can be life-altering.
 You will likely feel stressed concerning your finances and emotional and physical well-being.
 When you are hurt in an accident that was out of your control, it’s your right to hold careless people responsible.

 You’re going to need help proving several key factors in your case.
 Texas has a two-year statute of limitations for personal injury and wrongful death cases.
 That’s why it’s important to contact a knowledgeable and experienced accident attorney as soon as possible after you’ve been injured due to poor road conditions.
 At Brunkenhoefer, P.C.
 Injury Attorneys, we go beyond just the basic efforts to make sure our clients are getting the best representation in the business.
-We have been helping victims injured in accidents since 1976, and our attorneys now have a combined practice of nearly 80 years.
+We have been helping victims injured in accidents since 1976, and our attorneys now have over 25 years of experience.
 Because of our many years of combined experience, we are well aware of the strategies and tactics the defense will use in the courtroom.
 At our firm, we are seasoned trial attorneys who will fearlessly take your case to court when you need it.
 We offer nationwide representation, an experienced team, 24/7 help and advice, and a free consultation.